Heroscape: Characters

-The Marvel expansion entitled The Conflict Beginds includes ten Marvel superheroes and villains that are not allied with any particular general, though they are still fully compatible with the other characters.
+The Marvel expansion entitled The Conflict Begins includes ten Marvel superheroes and villains that are not allied with any particular general, though they are still fully compatible with the other characters.
 Each card has a unique color scheme reflecting the comic book origins of the specific hero or villain.

 Game modes and terrain

 Designed for two or more players ages 8 and older, the game can also be easily adapted for a large group of players, particularly if multiple master sets and expansion sets are used.

 The game comes with two sets of rules: the basic rules create a simpler and shorter game accessible to younger players, while the advanced rules are designed for a longer and more complicated game for older and more experienced players.
 Regardless of the game mode, each miniature figure or squad of figures has a corresponding card, called an army card, with the basic game mode printed on one side and advanced game mode on the other.
 For the basic game, only the factors of movement, range, attack, and defense are used, while the advanced game considers these factors, plus point value, health, species, class, personality, size, and special abilities.

 To play the game, a master set is required, which contains enough tiles to build a battlefield large enough for more than two players, but experienced players often combine multiple sets to create larger and more elaborate playing surfaces.
 Over the course of production, four total master sets were released.
 The original, Rise of the Valkyrie, includes grass, rock, sand, and water pieces of various tile sizes, plus two ruins to diversify the playing surface.
 Various expansions and the other master sets add molten lava, lava field, snow, ice, swamp grass, swamp water, dungeon, shadow, road, concrete, and asphalt tiles, in addition to ruins, trees, glaciers, jungle vegetation, rock outcrops, a bridge system, and even a castle structure, complete with walls, turrets, and a gate.